726 Exchange Street

 16-Week Learning Experiences

-- BGH Medical ICU
+- BGMC Medical ICU

 8-Week Learning Experience

-- BGH Surgical ICU/Infectious Disease
+- BGMC Surgical ICU/Infectious Disease

 The resident may choose four elective rotations.
 Each elective is four weeks in length.
 Although additional time in the core rotations may be used to fulfill the elective requirements the resident is encouraged to choose from one of the options below: